Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-I wanna give thanks to the teachers at the code institute, I took some inspiration from the projects we did before when I created this.
-I also wanna thank my mentor Reuben Ferrante for helping me throughout the project.
+I would like to thank my mentor Reuben Ferrante for his valuable advice and support throughout this project.
+I would also like to thank the teachers at the Code Institute for the projects that they have guided us through earlier and that now have been an inspiration when I created this web site.